We do not request reimbursement of costs

 If your ADHD disability claim was denied in Philadelphia, PA, don’t be discouraged.
 Remember, a rejection doesn’t automatically mean you’re ineligible for benefits.

-Consulting with experienced disability lawyers can make a significant difference in your case.
+Consulting with an experienced disability lawyer can make a significant difference in your case.
 They can guide, review your claim, gather additional evidence, and represent you during appeals.
 Call us at 888-774-7243 or schedule a free case evaluation for any questions about the appeal process.

 FAQs on ADHD